soliao/AI-Tennis-Players/README.md

 ## How to run the code

-Please follow the steps below to train the agents or to watch a pre-trained agents perform the task.
+Please follow the steps below to train the agents or to watch pre-trained agents perform the task.

 #### 1. Run the *Anaconda Prompt* and navigate to the folder `p3_collab-compet`
 ``` cmd